-More than 3 centuries later two Dutch lads undertook the same journey that William of Orange did, travelling from their home town to London: a city that still remains, after all those years, the world’s gin capital.
-Fascinated by the royal Dutch-Anglo heritage of this spirit, these two lads decided to trace its history back to discover the original 1689 recipe that ignited the craze.
+More than 3 centuries later two Dutch lads undertook the same journey as William of Orange, travelling from their Dutch home town to London, a city that remains, after all those years, the world’s gin capital.
+Fascinated by the royal Dutch-Anglo heritage of this spirit, these two lads decided to trace its history and discovered the original 1689 recipe that ignited the craze.

-This desire led to an intensive search that lasted over 18 months: one that culminated in the discovery of a secret recipe buried in a dark corner of the Royal British Library's rare book section.
-After acquiring the rights of the recipe, they found the perfect partner to help recreate the delicate flavours of the original gin: Herman Jansen, one of Hollands finest distillers, founded in 1777 and based in the Dutch Gin & Genever capital Schiedam.
+This intensive search that lasted over 18 months, culminated in the discovery of a secret recipe buried in a dark corner of the Royal British Library's rare book section.
+After acquiring the rights of the recipe, they found the perfect partner to help recreate the delicate flavours of the original 350 year old recipe: Herman Jansen, one of Hollands finest distillers, founded in 1777 and based in the Dutch Gin & Genever capital, Schiedam.

-The result was Gin 1689 - a gin that fuses English and Dutch culture together, produced by one of Holland’s oldest distillers and based on that same 350 year old recipe.
+The result was Gin 1689 - a gin that fuses Dutch and English culture, produced by one of Holland’s oldest distillers